 Specific Religious Services at RMC

-- The three Chaplains currently at RMC (Jan 2018) are a Protestant Minister (Anglican), a Muslim Imam and a Roman Catholic.
-These three Chaplains provide a variety of religious services within their traditions, i.e. Friday Juma Prayers, Mass / Liturgy of the Word and the like.
+- The three Chaplains currently at RMC (Jun 2019) are two Protestant Ministers (Evangelical), and a Muslim Imam.
+These three Chaplains provide a variety of religious services within their traditions, i.e. Friday Juma Prayers, Communion and Sunday services and the like.
 As well, there are other faith groups which meet under the auspices of the RMC Chaplaincy, such as our Indigenous members who meet weekly for a Smudge Ceremony.

 - Baptisms, weddings, penance and other sacraments, such as First Communion and Confirmation, as well as other Rites are available by appointment through the Chaplains’ Office at RMC.
 If the Chaplain Team at RMC is unable to personally provide these services, the Team will facilitate and assist you in connecting with the applicable faith group or organization that can best meet your Spiritual needs.